MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio-in-offline-environment.md

 ---
 # Special considerations for installing Visual Studio in an offline environment

-Visual Studio is primarily designed for installation from an internet-connected machine, since many components are updated regularly.
+Visual Studio is primarily designed to be installed on an internet-connected machine, since many components are updated regularly.
 However, with some extra steps, it's possible to deploy Visual Studio in an environment where a working internet connection is unavailable.

 ## Install certificates needed for Visual Studio offline installation
 The Visual Studio setup engine installs only content that is trusted.
 It does this by checking Authenticode signatures of the content being downloaded and verifying that all content is trusted before installing it.
 This keeps your environment safe from attacks where the download location is compromised.
 Visual Studio setup therefore requires that several standard Microsoft root and intermediate certificates are installed and up-to- date on a user's machine.
 If the machine has been kept updated with Windows Update, signing certificates are automatically updated, and during installation Visual Studio refreshes certificates as necessary to verify file signatures.